awsdocs/aws-organizations-docs/doc_source/orgs_getting-started_concepts.md

 **Account**  <a name="account"></a>
 A standard AWS account that contains your AWS resources\.
 You can attach a policy to an account to apply controls to only that one account\.
 There are two types of accounts in an organization: a single account that is designated as the master account, and member accounts\.
-+ The **master account** is the account that creates the organization\.
++ The **master account** is the account that you use to create the organization\.
 From the organization's master account, you can do the following:
   + Create accounts in the organization
   + Invite other existing accounts to the organization
   + Remove accounts from the organization